DynamicGoose/OpenCV-Seatplan-scanner/README.md

 # OpenCV-Seatplan-scanner
-Using Python + OpenCV to scan for seats on a photo of a seatplan.
+Using Python + OpenCV to scan for seats on an image of a seatplan.